+organized in the sy liabus stranus (Drama, Music and Movement and Visual arts).
 2D Artworks that are flat, with a height and width, such as painting and drawings.

-Artworks that have depth as well as height and width, such as sculpture and installation.

-Artworks that have depth, height, width and added temporal and special dimensions.
-E.g., artworks such as time-based installations, or artworks that incorporate performance on a moving image.

-Specific artistic awareness, or a deep appreciation of the meaning of an artistic experience through intellectual, emotional and sensual response to a work of art.

-Specific shape or quality an artistic expression takes, such as drama, dance, music and visual artworks.

-Artist is used as a generic term for the maker of an artwork in each of the five Arts subjects.
-For example, artists in:

-Dance: choreographers, dancers, designers

-• Drama: actors, directors, playwrights, designers

-Music: composers, performers, arrangers

-• Visual Arts: painters, sculptors, designers

-Students think about themselves as artists.

-Generic term for a performance or an artwork in each of the art forms.
+3D Artworks that have depth as well as height and width, such as sculpture and installation.
+4D Artworks that have depth, height, width and added temporal and special dimensions.
+E.g., artworks such as time-based installations, or artworks that incorporate performance on a moving image. aesthetic Specific artistic awareness, or a deep appreciation of the meaning of an artistic experience through intellectual, emotional and sensual response to a work of art. art form Specific shape or quality an artistic expression takes, such as drama, dance, music and visual artworks. artists Artist is used as a generic term for the maker of an artwork in each of the five Arts subjects.
+For example, artists in: • Dance: choreographers, dancers, designers • Drama: actors, directors, playwrights, designers • Music: composers, performers, arrangers • Visual Arts: painters, sculptors, designers Students think about themselves as artists. artwork Generic term for a performance or an artwork in each of the art forms.
 When referred to generically this curriculum uses the term 'artwork'.
-Artworks are also frequently used with reference to forms or styles.

-atmosphere The mood or feeling conveyed in an artwork or performance.

-audience Individual or groups of people who experience the arts in a range of settings and contexts (formal/informal/virtual/interactive).
-The artist is audience to their own artwork.

-aural skills Particular listening skills students develop to identify sounds in Music.
-Also referred to as ear training which involves focused listening activities through which students identify sounds such as rhythm, pitch and timbre.

-body language Non-verbal communications through movement, gesture, facial expression, posture.

-character Identification and portrayal of a person's values, attitudes, intentions and actions as imagined situations and dramatic actions.
+Artworks are also frequently used with reference to forms or styles. atmosphere The mood or feeling conveyed in an artwork or performance. audience Individual or groups of people who experience the arts in a range of settings and contexts (formal/informal/virtual/interactive).
+The artist is audience to their own artwork. aural skills Particular listening skills students develop to identify sounds in Music.
+Also referred to as ear training which involves focused listening activities through which students identify sounds such as rhythm, pitch and timbre. body language Non-verbal communications through movement, gesture, facial expression, posture. character Identification and portrayal of a person's values, attitudes, intentions and actions as imagined situations and dramatic actions.

-composition the placement and arrangement of element or parts in an artwork (visual art).
+the placement and arrangement of element or parts in an artwork (visual art).

-design The arrangement or organizing of art elements.
-They include pattern, unity, principles balance, proportion, emphasis, movement and contrast.
+design principles elements of art The arrangement or organizing of art elements.
+They include pattern, unity, balance, proportion, emphasis, movement and contrast.

-elements of Line, colour, shape, texture, colour, space and form found in artworks, and incorporated in the design of performance space (including sets) for dance and drama.
+Line, colour, shape, texture, colour, space and form found in artworks, and incorporated in the design of performance space (including sets) for dance and drama.

+elements of drama

-elements of Role and character, relationships, situation, voice, movement, focus, tension, drama space, time, language, symbol, audience, mood and atmosphere.
+Role and character, relationships, situation, voice, movement, focus, tension, space, time, language, symbol, audience, mood and atmosphere.

+elements of music

-elements of Rhythm, pitch, dynamics and expression, form and structure, timbre and texture music art expressive In Drama, the use of facial and vocal expression to communicate in performance.
+Rhythm, pitch, dynamics and expression, form and structure, timbre and texture expressive skills focal point: the element or object in a work of art on which the viewer's attention is focused.

-skills In Music, the use of elements such as dynamics combined with technical skills to enhance performance.
+In Drama, the use of facial and vocal expression to communicate in performance.
+In Music, the use of elements such as dynamics combined with technical skills to enhance performance.